benvaljean/benvaljean.github.io/_posts/2010-01-29-Setting_up_Mirroring_in_SQL_Server_(MSSQL).markdown

 restore database [ExampleDB] from disk='\\\\SQLMirror\\share\\ExampleDB.bak' with norecovery, replace restore log [ExampleDB] from disk='\\\\SQLMirror\\share\\ExampleDB.log' with norecovery, replace
 </pre>
-the database when viewed in [http://msdn.microsoft.com/en-us/library/ms174173.aspx Management Studio] it will be shoen as a <tt>Restoring...</tt> state.
+The database when viewed in [http://msdn.microsoft.com/en-us/library/ms174173.aspx Management Studio] it will be shown as a <tt>Restoring...</tt> state.

 ===Create Endpoints===